 Day 04: Sukkur/Bhong/Bahawalpur (Drive)

-We start with a tour of Sukkur, the largest settlement in interior Sind, and continue on a scenic rural Sind and Lower Punjab drive to Bhong.
+We start exploring Sukkur, the largest settlement in interior Sind, and continue on a scenic rural Sind and Lower Punjab drive to Bhong.
 The extraordinary, albeit modern, mosque in Bhong is a recipient of the Aga Khan Award for Islamic Architecture.
 Built in traditional style with extravagant use of gold leaf, mirror work and onyx, it displays extraordinary Arabic calligraphy.
+Only traditional materials were used in the mosque interiors.
+In the words of the jury: Bhong enshrines and epitomises the popular taste in Pakistan with all its vigour, pride, tension and sentiment.
+Its use, and misuse, of signs and symbols expresses appropriate growing pains of an architecture in transition.
 Continue to Bahawalpur, a former princely state ruled mainly by the Nawabs.
+Bahawalpur is famous for its carpets, embroidery and pottery.
+Being a princely during the British Raj, Bahawalpur was given the choice at the time of the partitioning of India, to opt to either join Pakistan or India.
+Today it is amongst the 10th largest cities in the country.
+Balance of the day is free to loiter around this one-time, princely state.

 Overnight: Hotel One, Bahawalpur (1 night) (B, D)